 Plot of Genre of movies as a proportion of total movies watched over several simulations

 -One before simulation

 -Another when number of simulations=100,1000,10000,100000 etc.

 Need: This would tell us if the recommendation engine is biased towards a particular genre in the long run as more movies are watched.

-Concessions:

-As this project includes creating a simulation to evaluate a recommendation, on top of building the recommendation engine itself, it contains more than is strictly necessary for the assignment.
-To balance workloads, that engine itself will be tuned but not finely tuned.